 Some additional causes or risk factors of developing varicose veins in legs include:

-Based on statistics, more women reportedly have varicose veins than men, but it will typically affect both men and women who are between the ages of 30 and 70.
+Based on statistics, more women reportedly have enlarged veins than men, but it will typically affect both men and women who are between the ages of 30 and 70.

 Additionally, the increased progesterone levels in pregnant women, coupled with the increased amount of blood in their body, adds even more strain on their leg veins.

-During pregnancy, it is common for women to develop large varicose veins.
+During pregnancy, it is common for women to develop large bulging veins.
 Within one year after child birth their veins usually return to their normal size.

 Varicose veins are more dangerous than people tend to think.
-Blood clots have a higher chance of forming inside your bad varicose veins.
+Blood clots have a higher chance of forming inside your enlarged, diseased veins.

-This is very dangerous because blood clots in varicose veins can result in permanent vein damage that can eventually lead to leg ulcers and wounds that do not heal.
+This is very dangerous because blood clots in diseased veins can result in permanent vein damage that can eventually lead to leg ulcers and wounds that do not heal.

 You also should choose a vascular surgeon with privileges in major hospitals because they can treat you in a hospital setting if necessary.

-Here at The Vein & Vascular Institute of Riverview all our vascular surgeons are Board Certified in Vascular Surgery and have privileges at local major hospitals.
+Here at The Vein and Vascular Institute of Riverview our vascular surgeons are Board Certified in Vascular Surgery and have privileges at major hospitals in the Tampa Bay area.

-Our vascular surgeons remove varicose veins using modern technology that leave minimal to no scarring at all and offer very fast recovery time.
+Our vascular surgeons remove diseased veins using minimally-invasive methods that leave minimal to no scarring at all and offer very fast recovery time.